cmboling/fossa-open-source-policy-management/README.md

 2. **Add the licenseId** to the `uncategorizedLicense` section in alphabetical order.
 3. **Remove the license entry** (including all associated fields) from its former section (`approved`, `flagged`, or `denied`).

+## Limitations
+As of June 13, 2024, the workflow currently doesn't account for moving a cateogorized license to be uncategorized.
+The next release will have this functionality based on diffing the changes more granularly.

 ## Reference

 For more detailed information on managing policies with FOSSA, refer to the official [FOSSA documentation](https://docs.fossa.com/docs/policies).